-Many major banks now offer mobile apps that work with their internet banking services.
-This means you can sign in from your smart phone or tablet to check account balances or arrange payments.
+Most banks offer mobile apps that work in conjunction with their internet banking services.
+This means you can sign in from your smartphone or tablet to check account balances or arrange payments.

 Even if you don't think you'll need to manage any transactions while you're away, it's a good idea to install your bank's app, just in case.
 If you require any other items to log in and use certain functions (like your business debit card or a chip and PIN reader), be sure to pack those, too.

 8. Hootsuite - to keep an eye on social networks

 You might decide that keeping track of social media is a task too far for your holiday.
 After all, it's easy to get sucked in to Twitter or Facebook.